Alanna Smith leads No. 7 Stanford women past Arizona State

 Smith sang to the Australian national anthem played in her honor before the Star-Spangled Banner.

-In addition, VanDerveer recognized the Arizona State seniors by presenting each woman with a rose during pregame introductions.
+In addition, Stanford coach Tar VanDerveer recognized the Arizona State seniors by presenting each woman with a rose during pregame introductions.

 After the game, Stanford honored its seniors in an on-court ceremony for Shannon Coffee, Smith, Marta Sniezek and their families.